2020PB/police-brutality/reports/Pennsylvania.md

 ### Protester fleeing police jumps in stranger's car; driver pulls over; police beat fleeing protester, then arrest him, the driver and a passerby filming | (Believed to be) May 30th

-Two protesters run from police across an intersection.
+Two protesters run from police across the intersection of Pike and Broad Streets.
 One jumps into a car's open passenger window.
 The driver pulls away before the other protester can enter.
 The driver then pulls over to the side of the road shortly after.

 Police drag the protester from the car and beat him with batons.
 After he is arrested, a police officer punches him in the face.